henrychyy/ECE_M202A_MASK/README.md

 5. Facial Mask (desire black)

+## Prior Work
+Online Edge Pulse, hard to collect dataset.
+Ours is better.

 ## Implementation
 We use Arduino Nano 33 BLE Sense built in microphone and we connect a 8*8 Flex LED Panel to it.
 We use a 1200 mAH Lithium Battery as source.
 We decided to implement our mask like a sandwich.
 We embedded the Arduino and LED Panel in the outter mask, black color is desired for better light output.
 And inner mask is replaceble for healthy concern.
+The picture below is out implementation.
+The picture below is our mask.
 ## System Architecture
 ---
 ![flowchart](images/pipeline.png)

+Our project are divided mainly in three parts.
+And we will discuss the function and technical approch in each part.
 ## Part 1: Volume Amplitude Detection and Output
 ---
 ### Function: